 At the Fort Wayne library I have eleven books checked out and one hold that isn’t ready for me yet (a new book that hasn’t arrived).
 And two inter-library loan requests.
 I’ve made friends with the librarians there, to the extent that one lent me her advance review copy of Bill Bryson’s latest book.

 I think if I had absolutely no other obligations I would probably read and work on my website forever.
 And maybe write some.
-I love to read a good book, then call my friends and tell me about it.
+I love to read a good book, then call my friends and tell them about it.
 I pick up on a lot of random stuff that way.
 The other day in class, my professor went on a digression and said some friend of his adopted a child from Kazakhstan, and added, “I have no idea why he chose Kazakhstan.”
 I replied with a list of the pluses of adopting from Kazakhstan.
 The other people in the class stared at me.
 My professor, who has had several classes with me, said, “She just knows stuff like that.”

 People think I’m some kind of genius for randomly knowing a lot of stuff.
 But the way I see it, it’s just that I read so much.
 If they read the same books, they would know all that stuff too.
 Most people just don’t have the inclination to devote almost all their spare time to reading, to the neglect of everything else, the way that I do.
 And most of what I know is completely useless, anyway.
 Like, who cares that the Democratic Republic of the Congo requires you to carry a fire extinguisher in your car?
 It’s not like I’ll ever go there.